DillonSteyl/SCIE1000/README.md

 # SCIE1000
-Developing MyPyTutor Exercises for SCIE1000 in 2018
+This Repository is for developing MyPyTutor Exercises for SCIE1000 in 2018.